 - Use the DRY (Don’t Repeat Yourself) principle.
 Automate repetitive tasks whenever necessary.
 The same piece of code should not be repeated in the script.

 - Avoid Deep Nesting.
 Too many nesting levels make code harder to read and follow.

 - Capitalize SQL special words and function names to distinguish them from table and column names.

 - Avoid long lines.
 It is easier for humans to read blocks of lines that are horizontally short and vertically long.

 It is easier to understand and maintain code when the headers of different modules align with a singular format.
 For example, each header should contain:

 - Functions in that module

 - Variables accessed by the module

-- Don’t use a single identifier for multiple purposes
+4. Don’t use a Single Identifier for multiple purposes

 Ascribe a name to each variable that clearly describes its purpose.
-Naturally, a single variable can’t be assigned multiple values or used for numerous functions.
-This would confuse everyone reading the code and would make future enhancements more difficult to implement.
+A single variable can’t be assigned various values or utilized for numerous functions.
+This would confuse everyone reading the code and make future enhancements more challenging.
 Always assign unique variable names.

 Don’t assume that just because everyone else viewing the code is a developer, they will instinctively understand it without clarification.
-Devs are human, and it is a lot easier for them to read comments describing code function rather than scanning the code and making speculations.
+Devs are human, and it is much easier to read comments describing code functions rather than scanning the code and making speculations.

 Take an extra minute to write a comment describing the code function at various points in the script.
 Ensure that the comments guide any readers through the algorithm and logic implemented.
 Of course, this is only required when the code’s purpose is not apparent.
 Don’t bother leaving comments on self-explanatory code.